Laser (dinghy): Class association

-The ILCA governs boat specifications and competition.
-The class association operates on four levels: the world level; a regional level based around continents; a district level based around states in the USA and Australia, and nations elsewhere; and at a local fleet level.
+The International Laser Class Association (ILCA) governs boat specifications and competition.
+The class association operates on four levels: the world level; a regional level based around continents; a district level based around states in the US and Australia, and nations elsewhere; and at a local fleet level.
 The association plays a major role in ensuring conformity to Laser class rules worldwide.

 Litigation

 Bruce Kirby withdrew the license he had issued to LaserPerformance and later filed a lawsuit against LaserPerformance and Farzad Rastegar on March 4, 2013, claiming non-payment of design royalties.
 Kirby also claims that the LaserPerformance boats have had issues with quality and parts availability.
 Kirby required the International Sailing Federation on March 25, 2013, to ask the International Laser Class Association to stop issuing ISAF license plaques to LaserPerformance (Europe) Limited, claiming that LaserPerformance were no longer a licensed builder.
 Instead ISAF and the ILCA issued a new plaque design, and changed the class rules so that a builder no longer needed to be licensed by Bruce Kirby.

-Bruce Kirby Inc. has licensed the sailboat design under the new class name, "Kirby Torch", grandfathering Lasers bearing the "Bruce Kirby" plaque into the new class.
-On August 12, 2016, Bruce Kirby's claims were dismissed by the United States District Court for the District of Connecticut.